 St. Luke’s Episcopal Church was founded in the fall of 1975 in Hobe Sound.
 On October 24, 1980, the Eleventh Annual Convention of the Diocese of Southeast Florida admitted us into union with the Convention as the Congregation of St. Luke’s Church, Port Salerno, with Priest-In-Residence, the Rev. John V. Higgins.
 St. Luke’s also acknowledged the assistance of St. Mary’s, Stuart.
 The Right Rev. Bishop Calvin O. Schofield, Jr. celebrated the dedication of the new church in November of 1981, and the second and current sanctuary in February of 1986, with the installation of the Rev. James Minshew as rector, whose ministry began in 1985.
 The Rev. Carol Barron was called as co-rector effective January 1, 2006, as St. Luke’s began a transitional period preparing for the retirement of Rev. Minshew.
 The Rev. Barron served as Rector from August 2008, until her retirement on October 31, 2020.
 During the tenures of our two rectors, several men and women also served the congregation: Deacons Cass Dailey, Don Whalen, and Carol Graves (Carson-Hull).
-Our current Priest-In-Residence is the Rev. Stephen Fregeau.
+The Rev. Stephen Fregeau served as Priest-in Residence during a 2-year transition.
+Our new Priest-in-Charge is the Rev. Paul Hartt.

 In the almost 44 years of her existence, the “glass church in the woods” has grown from a small group of determined friends to, at its peak, a congregation of 450!
 Like the little fishing village of Port Salerno, whose tides ebb and flow, so have the many people and varied missions and ministries of St. Luke’s.
 We began in rented spaces and have grown to a lush campus with five buildings for worship, administration, belonging, sharing, and learning.
 We have known financial struggle early on and during the recession of 2008.
 We have also realized great financial gifts and the celebration of paying off mortgages in 2016.
 We have had small response to children’s programs, but we have given away between 500 and 800 backpacks to the community in each of the last 10 years!
 We have consistently supported homeless individuals with food, clothing, and showers as needed.
 We have consistently offered financial assistance with the True Fund and flexible meeting places for recovery groups.